-- The ‘comprehensive’ elements of CCE takes care of assessment of all-round development of the child’s personality.
+- The ‘comprehensive’ elements of CCE take care of the assessment of the all-around development of the child’s personality.

 - The continuous and comprehensive evaluation includes both Scholastic as well as Co-Scholastic aspects of the pupil’s growth.
 Scholastic aspects cover curricular areas or subject-specific areas, while co-scholastic aspects consist of Life Skills, Co-Curricular Activities, Attitudes, and Values.

-- Assessment in Co-Scholastic areas is done using the number of techniques on the basis of recognized criteria, while assessment in Life Skills is done on the basis of indicators of Assessment and checklists.
+- Assessment in Co-Scholastic areas is done using several techniques based on recognized criteria, while assessment in Life Skills is done based on indicators of Assessment and checklists.

 - CCE helps the teacher to systematize efficacious teaching strategies.